 And beyond just the cost of the food, having a daytime wedding is likely to save you money as well!
-Since most weddings take place during the evenings, you can score a discount on the rental of your wedding venue by having a morning ceremony.
-You also won’t likely have a big raging dance party, so you can go simple on the wedding entertainment and set up a DIY dj station.
+Since most weddings take place during the evenings, you can score a discount on the rental of your wedding venue by having a morning ceremony, like this Budget-Friendly Brunch Wedding we featured.
+You also won’t likely have a big raging dance party, so you can go simple on the wedding entertainment and set up a DIY DJ station.

-Did I mention that a daytime wedding also affords you the luxury of plenty of daylight for your wedding photos.
-I’ve said it time and time again — natural light is the absolute best for your wedding pictures, so with a brunch wedding you’ll have plenty of it, weather permitting!
+Did we mention that a daytime wedding also affords you the luxury of plenty of daylight for your wedding photos?
+We’ve said it time and time again — natural light is the absolute best for your wedding pictures, so with a brunch wedding you’ll have plenty of it, weather permitting!